 Gibson & Thomas also provide experimental evidence for this claim.
 They systematically omit each of the three VPs from a DCE sentence (3a) to produce the missing VP conditions in (3b-d).
 The logic of the manipulation goes as follows.
-If the forgotten VP prediction is the one associated with NP2 the horror author, then in (3b) the VP had typed quickly should get paired with the NP3 the publishing company, with this NP as the subject.
-Since this pairing is implausible, (3b) should be rated worse.
-In contrast, for (3c), the same hypothesis predicts that the publishing company should get interpreted as the subject of the VP had recently fired, while NP1 the novel should be interpreted as the subject of the VP was banned by the local library.
-These pairings are plausible, so (3c) should be more acceptable.
+If the forgotten VP prediction is the one associated with NP2 the horror author, then the first VP should be paired with NP3 as its subject, and the next VP with NP1 as its subject.
+These pairings are plausible in (3c), but not in (3b) and (3d): in (3b), the VP had typed quickly gets paired with the NP3 the publishing company, for instance.
+Consequently, (3c) should be more acceptable than (3b) and (3d), reflecting the differences in plausibility.
+This prediction was verified experimentally.

-As predicted, sentences like (3c) show the missing VP illusion; sentences like (3b) and (3d) received worse ratings.
-To be clear, the degree to which (3c) is more acceptable than their grammatical counterparts in (3a) varies somewhat: Gibson & Thomas did not find a significant difference, but Frank & Ernst (2019) did.
-Regardless, the fact remains that both studies show the ungrammatical (3c) to be no worse than (3a) --- a hallmark of a grammaticality illusion.
+To be clear, the degree to which a missing VP sentence like (3c) is more acceptable than its grammatical counterpart (3a) varies somewhat: Gibson & Thomas did not find a significant difference, but Frank & Ernst (2019) did.
+Regardless, the fact remains that both studies show ungrammatical sentences like (3c) to be no less acceptable, a hallmark of a grammaticality illusion.